Updated March 2026 · 10 min read · By Daniel Shilansky, Founder, TomeVox

 Contract Negotiation and Onboarding

 Once you select a narrator, you negotiate the deal structure.
-ACX offers two models: Royalty Share (narrator gets 20% of royalties in perpetuity, no upfront cost) or Pay for Production (you pay a per-finished-hour rate, typically $150–$400/PFH for experienced narrators).
+ACX offers two models: Royalty Share (narrator receives a share of royalties, no upfront cost) or Pay for Production (you pay a per-finished-hour rate — PFH, meaning per hour of completed audio runtime — typically $200–$400 for experienced narrators, according to ACX marketplace rates).
 Royalty Share deals require the narrator to believe the book will sell.
 Pay for Production deals require upfront budget.
 The contract is signed through ACX's platform, which involves email back-and-forth and occasionally a revision to terms.
 This phase often takes longer than authors expect because narrators are managing multiple projects simultaneously.

 Bottleneck: negotiating royalty rates and finding narrators willing to take the project